SimDoc: Topic Sequence Alignment based Document Similarity Framework: Introduction

-Most contemporary document similarity approaches model documents as \textit{{bag-of-words}} (\textit{BoW}).
-While many BoW based modeling techniques (specifically, \textit{bag-of-topics} ones) can capture the ``\textit{themes}" (represented as latent variables/vectors) of a document, they lack in representing its ``\textit{thematic flow}" (also refered to as \textit{discourse}).
-Thematic flow is pivotal in computing semantic similarity between documents.
+Most contemporary document similarity approaches model documents as \textit{{bag-of-words}} (\textit{BoW})~\cite{jaccard1901etude,jakarta2004apache}.
+While many BoW based modeling techniques can capture the "\textit{themes}" (represented as latent variables/vectors) of a document, they lack in representing its "\textit{thematic flow}" (also refered to as \textit{discourse}).
+We believe that accounting for the thematic flow is pivotal in computing semantic similarity between documents.
 A bag-of-topics approach will incorrectly result in high similarity score between two documents having similar themes occurring in a different order.
-This can be illustrated by the following pair of sentences, "\textit{John loves dogs, but is scared of the cat.}" and "\textit{The cat loves John, but is scared of dogs.}" Although both the sentences express the relationship between John and pet animals, yet they are semantically not similar.
-Contemporary BoW techniques would still, evaluate these two sentences to be highly similar.
-To this end, we propose a novel topic-modeling based document similarity framework, called \textit{SimDoc}.
-We use Latent Dirichlet Allocation~(LDA)~\cite{blei2003latent} topic model to represent documents as sequences of topics.
-We also compute the semantic similarity between LDA topics using a pre-trained word embedding matrix.
-With the help of these two information, we calculate alignment scores between these sequences using a sequence alignment algorithm, which is an adaptation of SmithWaterman algorithm - a gene/protein sequence alignment algorithm \cite{smith1981identification}.
-Finally, a global semantic similarity between document pairs is computed using the sequence alignment algorithm, again over sentence tokens.
+This can be illustrated by the following pair of sentences, "\textit{John loves dogs, but is scared of the cat.}" and "\textit{The cat loves John, but is scared of dogs.}" Although both the sentences express the relationship between John and pet animals, yet they are not semantically similar.
+Contemporary BoW techniques would still evaluate these two sentences to be highly similar.
+In this direction, we propose a novel topic-modeling based document similarity framework, called \textit{SimDoc}.
+We use latent Dirichlet allocation~(LDA)~\cite{blei2003latent} topic model to represent documents as sequences of topics.
+We then compute the semantic similarity between LDA topics using a pre-trained word embedding matrix.
+Finally, we use a sequence alignment algorithm, which is an adaptation of Smith-Waterman algorithm (a gene/protein sequence alignment algorithm)~\cite{smith1981identification}, to compare the topic sequences and compute their similarity score.

-We show empirically, using data set provided by ~\cite{dai2014document}, that the proposed system is capable of accurately calculating the document similarity.
-In this experiment, SimDoc performs the second best amongst every system, with an accuracy of \eval.
+We show empirically, using data set provided by~\cite{dai2015document}, that the proposed system is capable of accurately calculating the document similarity.
+In this experiment, SimDoc outperforms the state-of-the-art document similarity measure.
 We also analyse various internal components and their effect on SimDoc's overall performance.